argonne-lcf/oci-howto/2_oci_compute_infrastructure.md

 ### installing clush on login node.

-Initially OCI did not have clush or pdsh on the login node, so i installed it.
+Initially OCI did not have `clush` or `pdsh` on the login node, so i installed it.
+These help facilitate various cluster-wide user-task management.

 ```
 ubuntu@super-ant-login:~$ sudo apt-get install -y clustershell